2D: Two dimensional. In animation, refers to the images sitting flat on the screen.

 Showreel: Sometimes also referred to a Sizzle-reel.
 A short video to showcase a person’s or agencies work.
 Like this.

 Storage: Video files are huge, and projects can be hundreds of gigabytes.
-Production companies store them on hard drivers and servers.
+Production companies store them on hard drives and servers.

 Storyboard: A series of still images to help you imagine what the film will look like.